Delivery & collection update

 Cases are usually mild and will clear of their own accord.
 Very occasionally, if the hair follicles become infected and you can see pus, you might need antibiotics.

-Sounds daunting, but there are a few things you can do to promote a happy, healthy vagina.
+Looking after your vagina and vulva are really important.
+There are a few things you can do to promote a happy, healthy vagina.

 • Don’t use water or soap inside your vagina (vaginal douching).
 Your vagina is actually pretty good at cleaning itself, and introducing irritating products can upset the complex bacterial interactions which keep your pH level just right.
 Washing the outside area with water and soap/shower gel is all you need to do.
 Trying to clean the inside passage could mean pushing bacteria higher up, potentially causing an infection or imbalance.